-Treatment given in an ambulance and a hospital's emergency room, independent freestanding emergency department or comparable emergency facility for an emergency medical condition.
-This includes evaluation of, and treatment to stabilize an emergency medical condition.
+Treatment given in an ambulance and a hospital's emergency room, an independent freestanding emergency department or comparable emergency facility.
+This includes evaluation of and treatment to stabilize the emergency medical condition.
 An "independent freestanding emergency department" means a health care facility that is geographically separate, distinct and licensed separately from a hospital and provides emergency services.